IbrahimYang/Hybrid-neural-networks/README.md

 ![demo_video](https://user-images.githubusercontent.com/18552022/193256636-4ca90f78-d832-4bfd-8d44-2980f740ba75.gif)

 Notebly, these two sequences are just toy datasets for demonstration and quick experiment.
 For a more realistic application, the HSN model was also tested on NFS http://ci2cv.net/nfs/index.html and Clevrer http://clevrer.csail.mit.edu/ dataset, which can both be downloaded from their official websites.
-Please see our paper for more detailed results.
+Please see our paper for more details.

 ## HMN: hybrid modulation network now is available